 Product matters in a world of consumer choice, and during the next decade senior living communities will need to better understand their products and customer.
 This means that we will start seeing brands identifying their products similar to hotels with clear segments like luxury, economy, hip, etc. If they don’t then new entrants will build better products that resonate with their targeted customers and disrupt the old guard.

 I’ve only just begun to outline all that is happening in the senior living sector.
 Advancements in affordability, technology and product continue to prove what an exciting time it is to be working in this field.
 If you want to learn more about ”Unlocking the World's Fastest-Growing, Most Misunderstood Market,” I highly recommend The Longevity Economy by Joseph Coughlin.
-This candid book is filled with great insights and innovations happening within the senior living space, including the three topics discussed briefly in this article.
-Based on what the Seniorly team and I are experiencing every day, I’m optimistic that the next decade will be revolutionary for the whole senior living industry.
+This candid book is filled with great insights and innovations happening within this space, including the three topics discussed briefly in this article.
+Based on what the Seniorly team and I are experiencing every day, I’m optimistic that the next decade will be revolutionary for the whole senior industry.
 We are witnessing the fastest growing market segment in history and as a result there are companies wisely positioning themselves at the forefront of revolutionizing the old ways.
 The demand is enormous and the impact on supply is inevitable.
 How is that for a dinner conversation?!!

 For more valuable information on senior living, click on this link.